 The availability of Teams may be a fantastic way for organizations to rearrange the way they work, but the platform needs to be easy to use.
 As with all technology, people need to be able to use it with relative ease otherwise it ends up being another ‘great’ product that no one uses.

-Microsoft wants to make sure that does not happen and so they provide comprehensive training material for end-users which includes a training channel on YouTube, live online training, and a start guide that provides you with the basics.
-With all of this, Microsoft Teams will provide end-users with more than adequate resources to learn how to use their application and get the most out of it.
+Microsoft wants to make sure that does not happen.
+So they provide comprehensive training material for end-users, which includes a training channel on YouTube, live online training, and a start guide that provides you with the basics.
+With all of this, Microsoft Teams will provide end-users with more than adequate resources to learn how to use their application.
+And everyone can expect to leverage every aspect and get the most out of it.

 Therefore, users will get the advanced security and compliance capabilities that we know this platform provides.
 Enterprises will get team-wide and organization-wide two-factor authentication, single sign-on through Active Directory, and encryption of data in transit and at rest.
 These features are invaluable, particularly for organizations with staff working remotely.

-This is because account security isn’t linked to password or device security so remote workers using personal devices can maintain high levels of security.
+This is because account security isn’t linked to password or device security.
+It means remote workers using personal devices can maintain high levels of security.
 Given the levels of cybercrime in recent years, Microsoft has ensured that Teams gets a variety of built-in security features.
 And because of Active Directory, admins can configure these features to cater specifically to the needs of their organizations.

-With an increasing number of organizations looking to have part of their workforce working remotely, communication platforms like Microsoft Teams are a hot item right now.
+As an increasing number of organizations look to partially transition to remote workforces, communication platforms like Microsoft Teams are a hot item.
 And with features like multi-window support being added to Windows 365, users of the Cloud PC can better communicate and collaborate with their colleagues.

 No one likes the cumbersome process that you are faced with when there is no multi-window support as this can adversely affect how efficiently you can work.
 The ability to leverage multi-window features allows you to multitask with greater ease.